nicolasfguillaume/Exploratory-Data-Analysis-with-R/Problem_Set_4.md

 ### Create a scatterplot of price vs depth

-Change the code to make the transparency of the points to be 1/100 of what they are now and mark the x-axis every 2 units.
+Make the transparency of the points to be 1/100 of what they are now and mark the x-axis every 2 units.

 ```r
 ggplot(aes(x = depth, y = price), data = diamonds) +